mklemmingen/boom-chess/README.md

 Quick intro:
 The game will be modernized using a different approach to chess.
 Each piece is a new piece resembling it only slightly in the way it can move.
 The King will be a General.
 The Towers will be tanks.
 The Pawns Infantry.
 The Runners will be Dogs.
 The Horses will be Helicopters.
 The Queen will be a Commando.

-The whole board will be 10x10.
-Each piece has a healthcare.
+The whole board will be 9x8.
+Each piece has a healtvalue and a damagevalue that is randomised and subject to dis- and advantages

-The pieces have advantages and disadvantages for different kinds of enemies.
 At the end of each chess-like turn, the current players pieces will all attack anyone they can.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------